AI-EnabledSoftwareEngineering-AISE/starter-hugo-research-group/content/post/automated-evolution-of-the-softwares-robustness-through-patternizing-attack-and-defend-semantic-structural-and-functional-co-evolution/index.md

 image:
   filename: featured.jpg
 ---
-Congratulations to AISE LAB for winning a grant on Automated Evolution of Software Robustness through Patternizing Attack-and-defense Semantic, Structural, and Functional Co-Evolution from "DoD: Office of Naval Research (ONR), Division of Cyber Security and Complex Software Systems: Basic and Applied Scientific Research".
+Congratulations to S-AISE LAB for winning a grant on Automated Evolution of Software Robustness through Patternizing Attack-and-defense Semantic, Structural, and Functional Co-Evolution from "DoD: Office of Naval Research (ONR), Division of Cyber Security and Complex Software Systems: Basic and Applied Scientific Research".

 <!--more-->